bogomirov/keyboard-shortcuts/README.md

 When under pressure, gunning for that deadline, you have no time to dwell into manuals, learn new features, let search for keyboard shortcuts.
 You just blindly run, relying on what you know by heart.
 But human memory is a tricky thing - it doesn't always play by the rules you may expect.
 So you stick to the basics, start making errors, and eventually you under-perform.

-**The images provided here intend to get you back in track, today.**
+**The images provided here intend to get you back on track, today.**

 Your desktop background is always in your field of vision, regardless whether you work, relax with your favorite game or your attention is away.
 As a plain image however, your desktop background serves a little purpose.
 What could you possibly do to utilize that huge empty area on your desktop better?